spreadshirt/SpreadKit/Introduction.md

 In the `completion` block, the URL from which the image is also returned, in case you want to use it (for example preventing switching images in  a `UITableView`).

 The image is loaded automatically with the correct resolution for the device (retina or non-retina).
-Just specify the size needed in points, SpreadKit will figure it ou
+Just specify the size needed in points, SpreadKit will figure it out.

 Optionally, it is possible to specify an appearance used for loading the image resource.
 This is needed, when you get a product image for a product with customizable color (appearance).
 In that case, you can use the `loadImageForResource:withSize:andAppearanceId:completion:` method of `SPImageLoader`.

 ### Creating, updating and deleting Objects

-Just like getting objects, you can also create, update und delete them.
+Just like getting objects, you can also create, update and delete them.
 This is done via the `post`, `put` and `delete` methods of `SPClient`.
 Note that for most operations that change objects, you need a properly configured [API key](https://developer.spreadshirt.net).

 For creating a new object, just use the `post` method, for example for a design: